Top 10 Most Bizarre Foods in the World

 1 Starfish Starfish or sea stars are star-shaped echinoderms belonging to the class Asteroidea.
 Common usage frequently finds these names being also applied to ophiuroids, which are correctly referred to as brittle stars or "basket stars".

 The meat is mostly eaten, but the other parts of the starfish are known to be unsuitable or even toxic.
-It's rather a salty taste with a bitter undertone and feels pretty tender on the mouth
+The taste is rather salty with a bitter undertone and feels quite tender in the mouth.

 2 Bats Bats are mammals of the order Chiroptera.
 With their forelimbs adapted as wings, they are the only mammals capable of true and sustained flight.
 Bats are more agile in flight than most birds, flying with their very long spread-out digits covered with a thin membrane or patagium.
 The smallest bat, and... read more